jh3nd3rs0n/jargyle/README.md

           The space separated list of socket settings for the server-facing UDP socket

       socks5.usernamePasswordAuthenticator=CLASSNAME[:VALUE]
-          The SOCKS5 username password authenticator for the SOCKS server
+          The username password authenticator for the SOCKS5 server

     SCHEMES: